yuxuan-hu/Floodgate-NS3/README.md

 # Weir NS-3 simulator
-This is an NS-3 simulator for Weit.
+This is an NS-3 simulator for Weir (Weir: Delay-based RNIC Cache Control Software Middleware for Scalable RDMA Networks).
 It is based on [the NS3 simulation of HPCC](https://github.com/alibaba-edu/High-Precision-Congestion-Control) and [the NS3 simulation of Floodgate](https://github.com/NASA-NJU/Floodgate-NS3).

 ## Quick Start